SumiSastri/typescript-with-react/README.md

 - Support for more types - enums, tuples etc.
 - Structuring large code base difficult to maintain purely in JS due to these shortcomings
 - Compatible with node, react, angular and other libraries
+- Transpiles ECMA-6 onwards back to js for cross-browser rendering

 Documentation
  [https://www.typescriptlang.org/docs/handbook/basic-types.html]